 Will this expand to other campgrounds?

-We will use visitor comments and feedback to evaluate the early access lottery after its completion.
+We will use visitor comments and feedback to evaluate the early access lottery after its completion We will share data (such as success rate) about the lottery upon its completion.
 Depending on how successful this pilot is, we may expand it to other campgrounds.

 What is Recreation.gov doing to deter bots?